Lana Del Rey shares three tracks from forthcoming new album

 On the tranquil ‘Blue Banisters’ the star sings of “a man that’s in my past, a man that’s still right here” over delicate piano chords.
 “Said he’d fix my weathervane/ Give me children, take away my pain/ And paint my banisters blue“, one verse goes.

 Prior to announcing ‘Blue Banisters’, Del Rey said she would release an album called ‘Rock Candy Sweet’ on June 1.
-Del Rey explained just days after ‘Chemtrails…’ arrived in March that this project would challenge the accusations of “cultural appropriation and glamorising domestic abuse” made against her earlier this year.
+She explained just days after ‘Chemtrails…’ arrived in March that this project would challenge the accusations of “cultural appropriation and glamorising domestic abuse” made against her earlier this year.

 NME gave ‘Chemtrails Over The Country Club’ a glowing five-star review upon its release, writing: “Lana Del Rey is at the peak of her game – just don’t expect her to come down anytime soon.”

 Meanwhile, Lana Del Rey is due to perform at Bonnaroo Festival’s 20th anniversary event this September.
-She’s joined on the line-up by the likes of Foo Fighters, Megan Thee Stallion, Lizzo, Tame Impala, Tyler, The Creator.
+She’s joined on the line-up by the likes of Foo Fighters, Megan Thee Stallion, Lizzo, Tame Impala and Tyler, The Creator.